NitheeshaN/NitheeshaN.github.io/_teaching/teaching.md

 ---

 ## Workshops
+<b>Summer 2026: Inside an LLM: The Inference Pipeline </b> [[Slides]](https://github.com/NitheeshaN/Intro-to-LLM-Inference-Pipeline) <br>
+Niehaus Center for Globalization and Governance, Princeton University <br>
+This lesson provides a conceptual understanding of what happens inside an LLM step by step when generating text.
+I break up the inference pipeline into 7 stages and explain the mechanics occuring within each stage.
+Slides include intuitive examples and visuals.
+Though this presentation highlights the 'Inference' piepline the core physics of LLMs outlined in this lesson are also present in training pipelines.

 <b>Spring 2024: Introduction to ROAR Collab: Interactive Jupyter Notebook and R Studio Sessions </b> [[Slides]](https://github.com/NitheeshaN/ROAR-Collab/) <br>
 Center for Social Data Analytics, Penn State University <br>